Teaching Learners to Think Critically About the Planet

 Video On Demand: Bringing Environmental Science to Life

-Infobase’s Video On Demand collection offers thousands of educational videos spanning science, social studies, and more — including a robust and growing selection focused on environmental topics.
-For environmental literacy, video is not merely a supplement; it is a distinct and powerful medium that addresses dimensions of learning that text alone cannot.
+It also includes a strong and growing selection on environmental topics.
+For environmental literacy, video is not just a supplement.
+It is a distinct and powerful medium.
+It supports learning in ways text alone cannot.

 The Video On Demand franchise encompasses three distinct products, each tailored to a specific audience and setting: